microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPrivilegedRoleAssignmentRequest.md

 ```

 ## Description
-get role assignment request for a specific resource
+Get role assignment request for a specific resource

 ## Examples